tranquilit/WAPT-Documentation/source/wapt-configuration/waptagent/index.rst

   is the basis of end point management...).
   **If you have an issue when deploying the upgrade, please check your antivirus console and whitelist the waptagent.exe**.
-Another option is to re-sign the :program:`waptagent.exe` binary if your organisation has an internal code signing certificate;
+Another option is to re-sign the :program:`waptagent.exe` binary if your organization has an internal code signing certificate;

-* the second most common issue is that for some reasons another program is locking a :mimetype:`DLL` that ships with WAPT.
+* the second most common issue is that for some reason another program is locking a :mimetype:`DLL` that ships with WAPT.
 This can happen with poorly designed software installers that pick up the local
   %PATH% variable first and then find WAPTs own openssl or python DLL;